santosharron/moviereview-redux/README.md

 #### `yarn generate` or `npm generate`

-Scaffolding tool, see [generate-template-files](https://github.com/codeBelt/generate-template-files#readme).
 Check the `tools/templates` directory for existing templates.

 #### `yarn build` or `npm build`